-- To identify and explore the structure of informative texts.
+- To identify and explore the organizational structure of an opinion piece.

-- To identify and explore the language features of informative texts.
+- To identify and explore the language features of an opinion piece.

-- To use a fact file and scaffolding sheet to write an informative text in pairs.
+- To use a writing prompt and scaffolding sheet to write an opinion piece in pairs.

 - To learn and apply proofreading and editing skills.

-- To independently write an informative text, using appropriate text structure, language and features.
+- To independently write an opinion piece, using appropriate text structure, language and features.

 Preparing for Learning

-Informative writing provides excellent opportunities for cross-curricular integration.
-Look for ways to meaningfully integrate informative writing with other learning areas e.g. Science, Humanities and Social Sciences, Technology.
-Before commencing the unit, choose a content focus for informative writing which links with the learning taking place in these other subject areas.
+Persuasive writing provides excellent opportunities for cross-curricular integration.
+Look for ways to meaningfully integrate persuasive writing with other learning areas e.g. Science, Humanities and Social Sciences, Technology.

-Develop an informative writing wall in the classroom before commencing the unit.
-Display texts, word wall vocabulary and posters that will stimulate the students’ interest and assist in their learning.
-For examples of teaching resources to display in your classroom, browse the Informative Writing category on the Teach Starter website.
+Prior to commencing the unit, develop a persuasive writing wall in the classroom.
+Display texts, vocabulary and posters that will stimulate the students’ interest and assist in their learning throughout the unit.
+For examples of teaching resources to display in your classroom, browse the Persuasive Writing category on the Teach Starter website.

-Expose the students to a variety of informative texts before and during the unit.
-Read and view factual texts such as non-fiction books, newspaper reports and documentaries.
-Provide students with opportunities to read and respond to short informative texts.
-For examples of informative text comprehension resources, browse the Comprehension Texts category on the Teach Starter website.
+Expose the students to a variety of persuasive texts before and during the unit.
+Read and view persuasive texts such as letters to the editor, advertisements and campaign speeches.
+Provide the students with opportunities to read and respond to short persuasive texts.
+For examples of persuasive comprehension teaching resources, browse the Comprehension Texts category on the Teach Starter website.